 Our work has been used by Indigenous managers and their partners across the country.

-Our assessment status and trends has assisted provided the first national snapshot of Indigenous land management, and has since supported policy-relevant analysis of whether government and other investment is targeted to the right locations for improving stewardship.
+Our assessment provided the first national snapshot of Indigenous land management, and supported policy-relevant analysis of whether government and other investment is targeted to the right locations for improving stewardship and for “closing the gap” in socio-economic status between Indigenous and non-Indigenous Australians.
 Cultural and conservation economies are now a key policy driver across Indigenous land and sea managers.

-Fire partnerships between government and other lands managers with Indigenous peoples are increasing, and now have access to evidence-based guidance through our collaboratively developed protocols.
+Fire partnerships between government and other lands managers with Indigenous peoples are increasing, and now have access to evidence-based guidance through our collaboratively developed protocols [pdf · 4mb].

 In the Wet Tropics region, the Wet Tropics Management Authority, Terrain NRM and Rainforest Aboriginal Peoples are currently negotiating for improvements to their partnerships, guided by our participatory evaluation of co-governance.
 Our comparative analysis of co-management arrangements between Laponia is Sweden and Australia and the Wet Tropics World Heritage Areas is generating new options for both groups in their ongoing pathways of change.